-I Gusti Ngurah Rai International Airport (DPS) is the third busiest airport in Indonesia.
-Located on Bali, an island that is one of Indonesia’s major tourist destinations, DPS International Airport has just completed a much-needed renovation.
-It includes the Premier Lounge Bali and several other airport lounges.
-When we visited in mid 2017, the renovation progress had continued onto the domestic terminal.
+Denpasar International Airport (DPS) is the third busiest airport in Indonesia.
+Located on Bali, an island that is one of Indonesia’s major tourist destinations, the airport includes Premier Lounge Bali and several other airport lounges.

 Bali flights bring in around 15-25 million annual visitors to Denpasar Airport.
-You can only imagine that the terminal is constantly busy.
-While waiting for your next flight, would you rather wait in the midst of the crowd, or would you prefer a serene place to eat and drink for free?
+You can imagine that the terminal is constantly busy.
+So why wait for your next flight in the middle of a crowd?
+Wouldn’t you prefer a serene place to eat and drink for free?

-Thankfully, Bali’s Airport Lounge is within an easy reach, as are several other business class lounges, Premier Lounge is definitely a lounge to consider.
 Premier Lounge operates several VIP lounges across South East Asia, including Indonesia.
-You can read our Premier Lounge Jakarta Review at the Jakarta Soekarno-Hatta International Airport.
-Here’s our review of the Premier Lounge Bali:
+You can read our Premier Lounge Jakarta Review at the Jakarta Soekarno-Hatta (CGK) International Airport.

-There are several loyalty airport lounge access programs that allow you to use the Premier Lounge.
+There are several loyalty programs that allow you to use the Premier Lounge.
 Right before entering the main check-in lobby, there is a sign at the door, indicating which foreign airline passengers have access.
-The exception is Garuda Indonesia, which has its own elite airport lounge next door to this Priority Pass airport lounge
+The exception is Garuda Indonesia, which has its own elite airport lounge next door.

 Premier Lounge Bali Layout

 The main lounge is a large room with several seating options – standard sofas with coffee tables, group rounded chairs, and individual chairs.
-The rounded seating arrangement in the main space is cleverly integrated with the wood beams, which are themselves integrated in the wood and glass ceiling design.
+The seating arrangement in the main space is cleverly integrated with the wood beams.
+And those are integrated into the wood and glass ceiling design.

-The main sofas are comfortable, and the high arm rest creates partitions to provide more privacy without intrusion.
-There are electrical outlets in almost every seat.
-They are useful universal outlets that can fit the majority of plugs for your electronic devices.
+The sofas are comfortable, and the high arm rest creates partitions to provide more privacy without intrusion.
+And it’s always nice to see this: there are electrical outlets in almost every seat.

 In the back section of the lounge, you’ll find a basic business center with chairs, desktop computers, printers, and a big-screen TV.
 There is also a conference room, which allows you the privacy to conduct a small meeting, if needed!

-If you prefer an “outdoor” setting, relax in the series of chairs that are practically outside this executive lounge on the terrace, overlooking the main airport terminal space.
+If you prefer an “outdoor” setting, relax in the series of chairs that are practically outside the lounge on the terrace, overlooking the main airport terminal space.

-While we were starting our breakfast, the staff happened to be shifting the food selections from breakfast to lunch mode.
+While we were eat breakfast, the staff switched the food selections from breakfast to lunch mode.
 The selections ranged from smoked chicken and mini burgers to egg and tomato sandwiches.

 - Wi-Fi: the Premier Lounge offers free Wi-Fi.
 Ask for the password to access the Wi-Fi, which is quite fast.

-- My only critique of this lounge is the bathroom.
-The main lounge is meticulously detailed and clean, but the bathroom seems neglected.
-One urinal was out-of-order and there is a small stall for shower.
+- Bathroom: My only critique of Premier Lounge is the bathroom.
+The main lounge is meticulously clean, but the bathroom seems neglected.
+Plus, one urinal was out-of-order.
+There is a small stall for shower.
 Ask an attendant for a clean towel.

-My mother and I really enjoyed our transit time in this Bali airport lounge and we recommend you either use the lounge with your Priority Pass or add an airport lounge pass to your next Bali vacation packages!
+We really enjoyed our transit time in this Bali airport lounge and we recommend you either use the lounge with your Priority Pass or add an airport lounge pass to your next Bali vacation package!
 Remember though: leave plenty of time to get back to your gate!

 Have you been to the Premier Lounge Bali?
 What was your experience like?